 Example of the rail with more screws to further stabilize the left to right movement.

 Yes.
 Using a 3/8" drill bit you can re-drill holes for the front and back rail at any height you need.
 You can fill the old hole with a 3/8" wood dowel rod and sand it smooth.
-See instructions below.
+To get the height you need you can use our Height Calculator to determine the amount of space you will get underneath the bed slats.
+See instructions on diagram.

-For assembly, many major cities have Furniture Assembly companies.
-For example, if you do a Google search for "Furniture Assembly (city state)" and you put in your city and state, you will find local furniture assembly businesses.
+No. For assembly, many major cities have Furniture Assembly companies.
+For example, if you do a Google search for "Furniture Assembly city state" and you put in your city and state, you will find local furniture assembly businesses.
 For example try: "Furniture Assembly New York City" and you will find a good number of companies.
 Also try craigslist.com.

 For the end ladders at each end of the bed, vertical front ladder and the long desk, we recommend you assemble them first before painting or staining them.
 The rungs of the ladders sometimes are a tight fit and the finish may get marked up during assembly.
 Also, the wood glue adheres better to unfinished wood.
 As for the rest of the bed, you can either do it before or after assembly.
 You get a better finish by doing all the individual pieces first, but it is a pain to paint all the pieces and then lay them down somewhere where it will not mark up the piece or the floor.
 It is much easier to paint or stain it when it is set up as opposed to all the individual pieces on the floor.